wko27/blog/_daily/2021-05-22-Kunjip_Returns.md

 * finished Shadow and Claw
 * bit of chess
 * worked on two of us
+* took a nap around 9 pm
+  * terrible idea
+  * woke up at 11 pm and then couldn't fall back asleep until 5 am

 LEARNINGS:
 * really need to get this surgery scheduled :(